SFTtech/openage/doc/build_instructions/windows_msvc.md

    - With the "Precompile standard library" option enabled.
    - With the "Download debug binaries (...)" option enabled.
    - If in doubt, run the installer again and choose "Modify".
+   - You are going to need the 64-bit version of python if you are planning to build the 64-bit version of openage, and vice versa.
  - [CMake](https://cmake.org/download/)

 ### Python Modules